Last week, 2.0 and I went out to by a vacuum cleaner, and bought a car instead.

 2.0: No. It’s okay.
 I’m taking you somewhere else first.

 movita: Wait… are you just saying that because you’re in the wrong lane?

 2.0: Of course not!
 If you must know, we’re going to buy a new car.

 Now, you should know that I’m very smart.
 I knew that 2.0 was headed to the car dealership because he was a) in the wrong lane and refused to admit it, and b) needed to make an appointment to have our winter tires put on.
 So when we pulled up at the dealership, I sprinted to the first salesperson I could find and told her we wanted to buy a new car.
 And I said it in my most excited please-take-our-money voice.
-I told the salesperson that I thought 2.0 was just joking when he said we were going to buy a new car, but now that we were headed out on a test drive, I knew he must be serious.
+I told the salesperson that I thought 2.0 was just joking when he said we were going to buy a new car, but now that we at the dealership, I knew he must be serious.
 That he really was going to BUY A NEW CAR!